MicrosoftDocs/winrt-api/windows.graphics.holographic/holographicspace_primaryadapterid.md

 # Windows.Graphics.Holographic.HolographicSpace.PrimaryAdapterId

 ## -description
-Gets the identifier of the graphics adapter to be used when displaying holographic content.
+Gets the identifier of the graphics adapter to be used when displaying holographic content to the default HolographicDisplay.

 ## -property-value
 The identifier.